Trial balance: definition, types and how to prepare

-Learn how a trial balance helps you spot errors, speed up month end, and keep accounts tidy.
+Learn how a trial balance helps you check your books, spot errors, and keep your accounts on track.

 A business owner completing accounting tasks with a laptop and checklist.